Why has Verizon paid $4.8bn for Yahoo?Martin Tripp 2nd August 2016

 Moreover, the acquisition looks pretty reasonable if we use the ‘cost of audience’ metric that I wrote about last month.
 Acquiring one billion monthly users for under $5 per head looks like good business, compared with other recent deals (including Microsoft’s acquisition of LinkedIn).
 That combined with AOL’s existing user base is pretty powerful.

 Is it a plan for the future?
-Not really: it looks like the least bad solution for all parties, a sort of self-support club for failing tech brands which will slow the decline.
+Well, at worst it looks like the least bad solution for all parties, a sort of self-support club for failing tech brands which will slow the decline.
 But Verizon has now created the kind of scale of which others can only dream.
 If handled well, the old dogs could yet set a challenge for the young pups of Facebook and Google.